FabricMC/fabric-docs/develop/data-generation/enchantments.md

 ## Setup {#setup}

-Before implementing the generator, create the `ModEnchantments` class and add the `key` method.
+Before implementing the generator, create the `enchantment` package in the main source set and add the `ModEnchantments` class to it.
+Then add the `key` method to this new class.

 @[code transcludeWith=:::key-helper](@/reference/latest/src/main/java/com/example/docs/enchantment/ModEnchantments.java)